The three-point Pick-Nevanlinna interpolation problem on the polydisc: Some results about rational inner functions on

 where $p_1$ and $q_2$ are obtained by cancelling any common factors that $P_1$ and $Q_2$ might have; and defining the pair $p_2$ and $q_1$ analogously.
-We observe, at this point, that any such nonconstant common factor cannot vanish in $\D^n.$ Hence, $p_1$ and $p_2$ must have zeros in $\D^n$ and are nonunits in $\C[z_1,\ldots,z_n].$ Now \eqref{maineqid} gives us
+Any such nonconstant common factor cannot have zeros in $\D^n.$ Hence, $p_1$ and $p_2$ must have zeros in $\D^n$ and are nonunits in $\C[z_1,\dots,z_n].$ Now \eqref{maineqid} gives us

 Hence $p_1p_2|\mathcal{P}q_1q_2.$ As $\hcf(p_1p_2, q_1q_2)=1,$ we have $p_1p_2|\mathcal{P},$ whence $\mathcal{P}$ is reducible.
 Hence from Lemma \ref{L:conirr}, $\que$ is reducible.
 This establishes $(b)$. \end{proof}